-And as we drift further to the left, and further to the right on the political spectrum, the consequences of these votes against our own cumulative interests are going to get much more extreme.
+And as we drift further to the hands of leftists, the consequences of these votes against our own cumulative interests are going to get much more extreme.

 We mentioned virtue signalling in the example above, and that is exactly another issue facing democracy.

-While virtue signalling is a relatively new term, voting on emotional appeal has been around since at least the early Roman Republic.
+While virtue signalling is a relatively new term, voting on emotional appeal has been around since at least the early Athenian democracy.

 This issue ties in with the idea of politically under-educated voters and the problems with the party system.